mvivancq/ImageClassificator/README.md

 # ImageClassificator
-Implementation of the investigation of image clasification.
+Implementation of the investigation of image classification.
-Classiicator based on google teachable machine.
+Classificator based on google teachable machine.